ShowShark Server Features

 Play History

-• Server-backed play history replacing device-local persistence
+• Server-backed play history shared across all connected devices

 • Periodic and final offset updates from client during playback